 So from many locations, and in increasing numbers the Viking settlers came to Iceland.
 The Book of Settlements and The Book of the Icelanders tell of many different colonies and the challenges that they faced.
 As it turns out, Iceland was not completely empty – a small number of Irish priests had formed a religious community there.
 When they saw the Vikings, the poor men (who probably had some previous Viking experience) fled so fast they left some of their books, bells and staffs behind.

 Iceland had its fair share of trees back then, which the Vikings quickly used to build their settlements and improve over the previously abandoned ones.

 One of these early settlers was Hrafna-Floki, who eventually returned to Iceland along with a wife, a son, and another daughter.
-He and some friends settled by a river and both the river and the town that developed there bore his name.
+He and some friends settled by a river and, both the river and the town there bore his name.
 Floki and his family would spend the rest of their days in Iceland.

 Floki statue in Iceland